 The more shampoo suds, the better

 While bubbles are always fun, foaming action isn’t a sign that your shampoo is working overtime.
 In fact, bubbles are a by-product of harsh detergents in sulfate shampoos, which can strip hair of necessary oils and nutrients.
 “Although we’ve trained ourselves to think that the more bubbles there are, the deeper the cleanse, it’s just not true,” says Devin Graciano, global hair educator and founder of Use Me.
 “Suds have no cleansing effects.”
 That said, it’s definitely a good idea to choose the right shampoo for your hair type.

 Split ends can be repaired

 The sad truth is, once the ends of hair have split, there’s no way to put them back together.
-Ashley Feinberg, Founder and CEO of Kavella Hair Care, says, “The key to split-end management is to prevent them in the first place and get regular trims to snip them off.”
-Over-washing, brushing, heat-styling, and chemical damage can cause split ends, so limit how often you do them and always treat your hair to some extra TLC, such as a weekly hair mask, when you do.
-Be sure to avoid these hair mistakes that cause split ends.
+“The key to split-end management is to prevent them in the first place and get regular trims to snip them off,” says Ashley Feinberg, founder and CEO of Kavella Hair Care.

 The more you brush your hair, the healthier it will be